HugzFnr/ENSC-S5-Quarto/README.md

 ### Context

 This project was made by Guillaume GROSSE and Hugo FOURNIER in December 2018 and January 2019 for our computer science class at the ENSC.

+### Demonstration

+Here is a long video demonstration of the game that I commented in french :